 The confusing part is timing.
 A scheduled plan change and an already-effective plan change are different states.
 While the account interface still shows Pro, use the current plan and Usage page shown in that account.
 Once the account state says Plus, the relevant Codex meters are the Plus five-hour window, any additional weekly limit, credits if your account offers them, and separate API-key billing.

 If you used a lot of Codex while on Pro, the dashboard may show little remaining headroom after the plan becomes Plus.
-Treat that as a Usage-page question, not a formula you can calculate from public tables.
+Treat that as a Usage-page question, not a formula you can calculate from public tables, forum percentages, or generic ChatGPT message-cap snippets.
 Check:

 - the effective plan shown in ChatGPT / Codex account settings